Chapter 5: Contract Support Execution - Processes, Policy, and Tools

-- In any contingency operation, quality acquisition support to the commander is critical to mission accomplishment.
+- In any contingency operation, quality acquisition support to the commander is critical in mission accomplishment.

 - The absence of direction should be interpreted as permitting innovation and the use of sound business judgment, so long as no rules are broken.

 - A wide selection of contract types is available to provide the needed flexibility in acquiring required supplies and services.
-Most contingency purchases can be accomplished through simplified acquisition procedures (SAPs).
+Many contingency purchases can be made through simplified acquisition procedures (SAP).

-- Contingency contracting officers (CCOs) should emphasize price negotiations, even where competition exists, at sustained or established locations pursuant to the regulations governing the acquisition procedures used.
+- Contingency contracting officers (CCOs) should emphasize price negotiations, even when competition exists, at sustained or established locations pursuant to the regulations governing the acquisition procedures used.

 - The type of contract selected determines both the clauses to be included and the degree of risk accepted by the government.